AdobeDocs/experience-manager-65.en/help/sites-developing/development-practices.md

 ### Avoid implementing YAGNI features {#avoid-implementing-yagni-features}

-YAGNI (or You Aren’t Gonna Need It) features are things that are implemented when we expect that we will need something in the future, even though we don’t need it now.
+YAGNI (You Aren't Gonna Need It) features are things that are implemented when we expect that we will need something in the future, even though we don't need it now.
 Ideally, we should implement the simplest thing that will work today and use continuous refactoring to ensure that the architecture of the system evolves with the requirements over time.
-This will allow us to focus on what matters and prevent code bloat and feature creep.
+This lets us focus on what matters and prevent code bloat and feature creep.